hmunye/cryptopals/NOTES.md

 returns an output of length X or Y.

-__Davies-Meyer__ used as the compression algorithm for SHA-2 which relies on a __block cipher__ (cipher that encrypts a fixed-size block of data).
+__Davies-Meyer__ used as the compression algorithm for SHA-2 which relies on a block cipher (cipher that encrypts a fixed-size block of data).
 The first input (block) is used as the key to a block cipher.
 The second input (intermediate) is the data to be encrypted by the block cipher.
 The output block is the result of XORing the intermediate with the output of the block cipher.

 Uses the __Merkle-Damgard__ construction: hashes the data by iteratively invoking the compression function.
-Padding may be added to the input before being chunked into block-sizes supported by the compression algorithm (e.g., `SHA-256` requires a block size of 512-bits).
+Padding may be added to the input before being chunked into block sizes supported by the compression algorithm (e.g., `SHA-256` requires a block size of 512-bits).
 The compression function is then iteratively applied to the blocks, with its previous output used as the second argument.
 The initial second argument is usually fixed and standardized.

 Vulnerable to a __length-extension attack__ if used to hash secrets: exploits the